katelyndiaz/ggRtsy/README.md

 picked from Van Gogh paintings.
 It also has a function that work alongside `ggplot2()` to create more interesting data visualizations and add contextual information to the user’s plots.
-This main function is `RectangleFiller()`, which divides data visualizations into colored quadrants, improving the readability of graphs.
+This main function is `RectangleFiller()`, which divides data visualizations into a specified number of colored quadrants based on the number of input colors, improving the readability of graphs.

 ### Usage example